-Evaporative cooling is great option if you have someone with allergies in your family.
+Evaporative air conditioning is great option if you have someone with allergies in your family.
 Only fresh air is circulated through evaporative systems, rather than stale and recycled air.
 The dry air from refrigerated air conditioners can aggravate allergies and asthma.
-Evaporative air conditioning systems use moisture to cool the air and won’t dry out your skin, nose or eyes.
+Evaporative air conditioner systems use moisture to cool the air and won’t dry out your skin, nose or eyes.

 How it works

-Wall mounted split systems can be quickly and easily installed in most indoor spaces, and are a cheap and cost-effective way to cool your home.
+Split system air conditioners can be quickly and easily installed in most indoor spaces, and are a cheap and cost-effective way to cool your home.
 They are a flexible option, giving you the choice of adding additional units to other rooms or spaces in your home in the future.
-Most wall mounted systems have a multi-directional airflow option for you to change the direction of the airflow between up and down and left or right.
+Most wall mounted split systems have a multi-directional airflow option for you to change the direction of the airflow between up and down and left or right.

 Ongoing maintenance and care is easy, with a regular service and clean of the air filter all that is required of you.
 The unit is easily disassembled for cleaning.
 We’ve included some helpful cleaning tips later in this guide.

 Wall mounted units are extremely safe and simple to use and run.
 The controls are at a safe height on the wall away from children, and the system disperses air from a safe distance on the wall.
 The only things you’ll need to worry about are ensuring your unit gets regular maintenance so no problems occur with the unit in the long run!